Skip to main content

 The Israelites’ journey through the wilderness after leaving Egypt is more than history—it mirrors our own inner spiritual landscape.
 According to Neville Goddard, the Bible’s wilderness stories symbolise the flow and drought of our creative imagination, the living water that shapes our reality.
 He says sharp words to the sea and makes it dry, drying up all the rivers: Bashan is feeble, and Carmel, and the flower of Lebanon is without strength. - Nahum 1:4 When we grumble, doubt, or live in lack, we block the flow of imagination, drying up the wellspring that sustains our dreams and faith.
 Let’s explore key Bible stories illustrating this truth and how to restore that flow.
 1. Marah: Bitter Water from Complaints “Then they came to Marah, but the water there was bitter; so the Israelites could not drink it.
 ‘Why are you complaining to me?’
 Moses asked the Israelites.
 ‘Why do you put the Lord to the test?’” — Exodus 15:23-24 (NIV) After crossing the Red Sea, the first test appears: bi...

 In Exodus 33:18–23, there’s a mysterious and beautiful moment where Moses asks to see God's glory.
-The Lord responds by placing him in a cleft of the rock, covering him with His hand, and passing by: “And the Lord said, Behold, there is a place by me, and thou shalt stand upon a rock: And it shall come to pass, while my glory passeth by, that I will put thee in a clift of the rock, and will cover thee with my hand while I pass by: And I will take away mine hand, and thou shalt see my back parts: but my face shall not be seen.” — Exodus 33:21–23 (KJV) Neville Goddard, known for his deeply symbolic and psychological readings of Scripture, unpacked this scene in a way that reveals a profound truth: this is not a historical episode, but a symbolic map of spiritual awakening —the inward journey to discovering that I AM is God .
-Moses: The Desire to Know the Divine To Neville, Moses symbolises the individual’s awakened desire to know the Divine directly.
-He interprets the name “M...
+The Lord responds by placing him in a cleft of the rock, covering him with His hand, and passing by: “And the Lord said, Behold, there is a place by me, and you shalyt stand upon a rock: And it shall come to pass, while my glory passes by, that I will put you in a clift of the rock, and will cover you with my hand while I pass by: And I will take away my hand, and you shall see my back parts: but my face shall not be seen.” — Exodus 33:21–23 (KJV) Neville Goddard, known for his deeply symbolic and psychological readings of Scripture, unpacked this scene in a way that reveals a profound truth: this is not a historical episode, but a symbolic map of spiritual awakening —the inward journey to discovering that I AM is God .
+Moses: The Desire to Know the Divine To Neville, Moses symbolises the individual’s awakened desire to know God directly.
+He interprets the name “Moses” as c...

-The Bible is filled with rich imagery and symbolism, offering profound insights into spiritual growth and transformation.
+The Bible is filled with rich imagery and symbolism, offering insights into the nature of mind and God .
 When viewed through the lens of Neville Goddard’s teachings, many of these metaphors can be interpreted as representations of imagination—the creative power of God within us.
 Imagination, according to Neville Goddard, is not just a passive mental exercise, but a dynamic force that shapes reality, bringing our desires into being.
 By exploring some of the Bible's most powerful metaphors, we can deepen our understanding of how imagination works and how we can harness its creative potential in our own lives.
-1. Heart: The Seat of Imagination The heart is often referred to as the center of our thoughts, desires, and intentions.
+Heart: The Seat of Imagination The heart is often referred to as the center of our thoughts, desires, and intentions.
 In biblical terms, it’s where imagination begins to take root.
 It’s the place where our inner world is shaped and from which all of our actions flow.
 The heart can be seen as the canvas where our mental pictures are painted.
-“For as he th...
+“For as he thinks in his heart, so ...

 Stones of Assumption: The Bible’s Rock Symbolism Through Neville Goddard’s Teachings